-TVMI Study Design: The TVMI Study follows a cohort of veterans over the first three years of their transition from military to civilian life.
-Six comprehensive surveys are being administered at six month intervals (Waves 1-6) over the course of the three year period.
-Each survey assessment is recording participant well-being across four domains: health (mental and physical), vocation (education and career), finances, and social relationships.
-Participants also identify transition assistance programs they used, if any.
-Following each assessment, the research team is identifying changes in well-being across various demographic groups, analyzing transition assistance programs identified to distill them into their common components, and examining links between common program components used and well-being outcomes.
+TVMI Study Design: The TVMI Study followed a cohort of veterans over the first three years of their transition from military to civilian life.
+Six comprehensive surveys were administered at six month intervals (Waves 1-6) over the course of the three year period.
+Each survey assessment recorded participant well-being across four domains: health (mental and physical), vocation (education and career), finances, and social relationships.
+Participants also identified transition assistance programs they used, if any.
+Following each assessment, the research team identified changes in well-being across various demographic groups, analyzed transition assistance programs identified to distill them into their common components, and examined links between common program components used and well-being outcomes.

 TVMI Study Cohort: In the fall of 2016, a cohort of 9,566 veterans was successfully recruited from a representative sample of nearly 50,000 transitioning veterans who were identified in the VA/DoD Identity Repository when they were within 0-90 days of separating from military service.
-The cohort is highly representative of the entire recently transitioned population of all veterans (with over 1,500 veterans from each of the active components (Army, Navy, Air Force, and Marine Corps), and more than 1,200 reserve component members who recently transitioned from activated status).
-Included in the study cohort that completed the baseline survey (Wave 1) are 1,743 female and 2,703 junior enlisted (i.e., paygrade E1-4) veterans.
-To date, three followon surveys have been successfully administered.
-Wave 2 of the study closed June 24, 2017, Wave 3 closed December 17, 2017 and Wave4 closed June 2,2018.
+The cohort was highly representative of the entire recently transitioned population of all veterans (with over 1,500 veterans from each of the active components (Army, Navy, Air Force, and Marine Corps), and more than 1,200 reserve component members who recently transitioned from activated status).
 Sample characteristics at each wave of survey administration are summarized in the table below: